 - How customers find your listing: This report shows the number of people who found your Google Business Profile by searching for your business name or address (direct searches); searching for a category, product, or service you offer (discover searches); and searching for your brand or a related brand (branded searches).
 It also shows the total number of searches combined.

-- Customer actions: This report tells you how people interacted with your listing, including how many clicked through to your website, requested directions to your business, clicked your phone number to call you, and the total number of all actions combined.
+- Customer actions: You’ll also see individual reports for how people interacted with your listing.
+These include how many clicked through to your website, the number of people who clicked the “call” button, how many messages you received, the number of booking clicks and completed bookings (if applicable), and the total number of all actions combined.

 - What your business is known for: This report displays what your business is known for, including commonly used descriptive words of its atmosphere, products, and services based on customer reviews.

-Benefits of Having a Google Business Profile
+Who Should Create a Google Business Profile

 - Service businesses: Business owners can specify the areas they service by inputting states, cities, and ZIP codes.
 This allows them to accurately target all the potential customers who could benefit from what they offer.